 Via Etnea is the main shopping destination in Catania and is lined with shops selling numerous types of local as well as branded merchandise.
 The street also has lots of churches as well as imposing buildings, some of which are architectural wonders.
 Locals like to stroll around the street at a leisurely pace in the evenings and so it is a good place for people watching.

-This is an opera house built in the 19th century and is located on Piazza Teatro.
+This is an opera house built in the 19th century and it is located on Piazza Teatro.
 The Piazza is a favorite place for the younger crowds to meet and remains lively and bustling till late hours in the night.
 The opera house itself is quite imposing and has beautiful architecture.

 Piazza Stesicoro is a lively Square that has the ancient ruins of the Roman amphitheater.
 The piazza is also where the main market in Catania is located; the main market is lively and colorful and is the place where the locals shop for their everyday needs.
 The main bus center of Catania is also located here.